Alaskan Wilderness Adventure: Travel Zine Design

 FACULTY: KADE SCHAFFER

-Location: Denali National Park, Prince William Sound, Anchorage, Fairbanks, Talkeetna, and Whittier.
+Location: Anchorage, Denali National Park, Fairbanks, Kenai Peninsula, Seward, and Talkeetna.

 We will meet as a group prior to the trip for hands-on tutorials in bookmaking, Adobe InDesign and basic pre-press setup.
 During the program, images will be shared and critiqued on a regular basis and all participants will meet with the instructor individually.
 Completed travel zines must be submitted four weeks after the program ends.
 A final critique and presentation of all published works will be held.